SolaceSamples/solace-samples-java-jcsmp/docs/_tutorials/topic-to-queue-mapping.md

 This tutorial assumes the following:

 *   You are familiar with Solace [core concepts]({{ site.docs-core-concepts }}){:target="_top"}.
+*   You understand the basics introduced in [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues)
-*   You have access to a running Solace message router with the following configuration:
+*   You have access to Solace messaging with the following configuration details:
-    *   Enabled message VPN configured for guaranteed messaging support.
+    *   Connectivity information for a Solace message-VPN configured for guaranteed messaging support
-    *   Enabled client username.
+    *   Enabled client username and password
     *   Client-profile enabled with guaranteed messaging permissions.

-*   You understand the basics introduced in [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues)
+{% if jekyll.environment == 'solaceCloud' %}
+One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here]({{ site.links-solaceCloud-setup}}){:target="_top"}.
+You can find other ways to get access to Solace messaging on the [home page]({{ site.baseurl }}/) of these tutorials.
+{% else %}

-Note that one simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here]({{ site.docs-vmr-setup }}){:target="_top"}.
+One simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here]({{ site.docs-vmr-setup }}){:target="_top"}.
 By default the Solace VMR will with the “default” message VPN configured and ready for guaranteed messaging.
 Going forward, this tutorial assumes that you are using the Solace VMR.
 If you are using a different Solace message router configuration adapt the tutorial appropriately to match your configuration.

-The build instructions in this tutorial assume you are using a Linux shell.
-If your environment differs, adapt the instructions.
+{% endif %}

 ## Goals